When Michael Calls

-When Michael Calls is a 1972 American made-for-television mystery-horror-thriller film directed by Philip Leacock and starring Elizabeth Ashley, Ben Gazzara and Michael Douglas.
-It was adapted from John Farris' 1967 novel of the same name.
+When Michael Calls is a 1972 American made-for-television horror thriller film directed by Philip Leacock and starring Elizabeth Ashley, Ben Gazzara and Michael Douglas.
+It was adapted from John Farris's 1967 novel of the same name.

 Plot

 Helen Connelly is a woman whose nephew Michael died 15 years earlier.
 She is separated from her husband, Doremus.
 She is close to Michael's brother, Craig.
 When mysterious happenings began taking place and she begins receiving phone calls from the supposedly dead Michael, Helen begins to wonder if Michael is really dead or if she is losing touch with reality.
 Filmed in October - November 1971.